UnknownMind602/ViolaTuah/README.md

 **Congrats!
 You've just edited your first encrypted Criware file!**

 ### How to merge multiple mods
-But wait - you may have seen some awesome mods made with Viola you want to try out, but putting all of the mods together doesn't work!
+But wait - you may have seen some awesome mods made with ViolaTuah you want to try out, but putting all of the mods together doesn't work!
 Here's you how can fix it:

-To get started, click the `Merge`  option in Viola's main menu.
+To get started, click the `Merge`  option in ViolaTuah's main menu.

 ![img](https://i.imgur.com/aoWSZqz.png)